Inspection

 fingernail test

-A type of comparison measurement during which inspectors use a fingernail to scrape the surface of the machined part.
+A type of comparison test during which inspectors use a fingernail to scrape the surface of the machined part.
 The inspectors then run that same fingernail along a surface replica block to compare its surface roughness to the roughness of the part.

 An unintentional irregularity that may be random or repeating.
 In surface inspection, flaws are random surface defects that are generally not included in the measurement of the surface.